top of page

 What If You Don't Need 5-Year Plan?

-Every time I used to hear that question, I’d cringe.
+Every time I heard that question, I’d cringe.
 It felt like a trap.
 How was I supposed to predict the exact shape of my life in five years when I was still figuring things out today?

 So what if the real problem isn’t our lack of answers, but the question itself?